 A patent drawing made for an invention can increase the chances of your application being granted manifold.
 However, a patent drawing is a very structured document wherein you will have to put every element as per the specified norms.
+The conventions in patent drawing are set and they need to be followed for successfully serving the purpose of patent drawings.
 Even while adding a line you need to follow the guidelines meant for line styles in a patent drawing.
-Some of the important line types those we can use in drawings for patents are Solid Line, Phantom Line, Projected Line, Hidden Line, Projected Line, and Boundary Line.
+Some of the important line types those we can use in drawings for patents are Solid Line, Phantom Line, Projected Line, Hidden Line, and Boundary Line.

 With this article, we have come up with some important facts pertaining to line styles and conventions in patent drawings.